Reclining Bound Angle Pose

 Step Two

 Press your soles against each other to help roll your inner thighs outward.
 Pull your feet as close to your pelvis as you are able to.
-Visualize that the tops of your inner thighs are sinking down into your pelvis.
+Visualize the tops of your inner thighs sinking down into your pelvis.

 Let your arms rest on the mat by your sides at 45-degree angles from your body.
 Your palms should face the ceiling.
 Relax your hands and arms, letting them sink into the floor.